 It is surrounded by very large parcs and fountains and the monument itself is not the most impressive in the city.
 The Independence Monument in Phnom Penh, capital of Cambodia, was built in 1958 following the country's independence from France.
 It stands on the intersection of Norodom and Sihanouk Boulevards in the centre of the city.
 It is in the form of a lotus-shaped stupa, of the style seen at the great Khmer temple at Angkor Wat and other Khmer historical sites.The Independence Monument was inaugurated in 1958 to celebrate Cambodia's independence from foreign rule, now it also serves as a monument to Cambodia's war dead.
 At night the monument is illuminated by red, blue and white floodlights, the colors of the Cambodian flag.
 It is the site of celebrations and services on holidays such as Independence Day and Constitution Day.

-Offering a garden, ANINA Serviced Apartment is set in Phnom Penh.
-Tuol Sleng Genocide Museum is 1.5 km away.
-Free WiFi is offered throughout the property and free private parking is available on site.The accommodation is equipped with a ...
+Peace Garden Apartment in Phnom Penh offers accommodation in Phnom Penh.
+Tuol Sleng Genocide Museum is 2.2 km away.
+Free WiFi is available throughout the property.The accommodation is equipped with a cable flat-screen TV.
+There is also a ...

 We market your property to a large audience of travellers worldwide, Join us today.